Spanish Books For Kids – Baby, Toddler, Child & Teen Books in Spanish

 Azul el sombrero, Verde el sombrero by Sandra Boynton

-My two-year-old LOVED this board book.
+My two-year-old LOVED this Spanish board book.
 She would ask to sleep with it at naptime.
 Sandra Boynton is well-known for her silly and funny board books.
 In Azul el sombrero, verde el sombrero, kids follow around a silly turkey that can’t figure out how to wear clothing articles the right way.
 It is sure to delight everyone in the family.